 Daily Leadership Thought #85 – Redundancy Is Important

-A sign of a mediocre leader or manager is an unwillingness to let go of responsibilities and trust that others will get the job done as well as or better than they can.
+An indication of a mediocre leader or manager is their reluctance to relinquish responsibilities and their faith in others to perform tasks as well or better than they can.
 These individuals feel it is what they know and control that makes them important and irreplaceable.
 The truth, however, is quite the opposite.
-What makes you invaluable as a manager or leader is your ability to identify, inspire and cultivate the talent around you.
+What makes you invaluable as a manager or leader is your ability to identify, inspire, and cultivate the talent around you.
 Instead of fostering dependency on you, the goal is to create a sense of interdependency throughout your team.